qrakhen/periodiq/periodiq/README.md

 ## Setup Guide

-soon.
+This guide will quickly introduce you on how to create a new **periodiq** project.

+ - Create a new directory for your project `mkdir periodiq` and `cd periodiq/`.
+ - Now run the `npm init` command, and enter whatever you like.
+ - Install Electron using `npm install -D electron`.
+ - Install **periodiq** using `npm install --save periodiq`.
+ - Edit the `package.json` and add:
+    "scripts": {
+        "dev": "electron main.js --indev"
+    }
+ - Now create a `main.js` file.
+ - You're good to go!
+Read the next step on how to implement **periodiq**.

-## Example Implementation / Quick Start
+## Basic Implementation / Quick Start

-This is a quick and very dirty example I put together to get a glimpse on what the absolute basic features of **periodiq** are.
+This is a quick and dirty example I put together to get a glimpse on what the absolute basic features of **periodiq** are.
 More examples and some demo projects will follow soon.

     // require electron to later pass it into periodiq's core const Electron = require('electron');
-    // load the periodiq object, containing both the core and render instances const Periodiq = require('periodiq');
+    // load the periodiq object, containing everything you need const Periodiq = require('periodiq');
     // Element is a collection of all built-in elements that can be directly used,
     // extended, or modified, and is stored as another object within the Periodiq object